 I THANK THEM ALL.

-HIGH WOOD 2010, Frederick was killed in one of these fields august 1916
+HIGH WOOD 2010, my great grandfather Frederick was killed in the top field at the side of High Wood

 4th Battalion (Extra Reserve).
 98th Brigade, 33rd Division:

 Relieved 1/9th Royal Scots south- east side of Mametz Wood (6/8).
 To Fricourt Wood (7/8), front line south corner of High Wood (13/8), Bazentin-le-Grand (14/8) - 2 companies in trenches north-east of village.
 To front line (17/8).
 'B' and 'D' Companies attacked (18/8) - 'C' company in support - 'A' in reserve.
 Objective Wood Lane - War Diary records 'survivors came in at dusk.'
 Casualties - 227.
 War Diary entry for (18/8) also records 'One man to base under age.'
 Relieved by 1st Cameronians and to Mametz Wood (19/8).
 Later to position south of Fricourt Wood.
 To Mametz Wood in divisional reserve (24/8), Carlton Trench north of Bazentin-le-Grand (25/8).
 In support of 1st Middlesex and 2nd Argyll and Sutherland at front line - working party dug communication trench to join up battalions.
 Relieved and to bivouacs north of Dernancourt (30/8).

 18th August 1916

 Troops moved into position on the night of the 17th and morning of the 18th of August, and a methodical British barrage pounded High Wood for 26 hours before the infantry attack at 2.45 p.m. on the 18th.